abhaikollara/lfh-feedback/notes/database.md

         return '<Feedback {}>'.format(self.name)
 ```

 This is a new file we are going to create.
-Models are the python side equivalent of database tables.
+Models are the equivalent of database tables on the python side.
 So, here we define our representation of `Feedback` table.
 The code is pretty self explanatory.
 The only additional thing here is the presence of an `id` column which is mandatory for any model.
-Also, google what the `__repr__` is for.
+Also, Google what the `__repr__` is for.

 Now that we've created a model.
 We need to "migrate" this into our database.
 Run the following commands in your command line
 ```python